renovat503/meta-frontend-developer-capstone/README.md

 ### :warning: Disclaimer

-> This is not supposed to be a gradable solution as it doesn't use `semantics` and it contains no written tests.
+> This is not supposed to be a gradable solution as it doesn't use the raw `html semantics` and it contains no written tests.
 Instead it uses [Mantine](https://mantine.dev/) for most of its functionality and other supportive libraries.

 ### Install dependencies